felleg/felleg.gitlab.io-backup/content/posts/20210218-myFavoriteColor.md

 like yellow?
 What good thing in this world is yellow?
 Yellow is the color of urine, don't you know?"

 Well, I do know.
 Thank you very much.
 My urine is yellow too.
 That doesn't mean I admire the inside of the toilet when I'm done.
-I don't particularly enjoy staring at urine.
 I just like the color yellow.
 I like it on school buses, I like it on warning signs, I like it on bananas, I like it on lemons, I like it on pop art.
 It's just the color that first grabs my eye's attention anywhere I look, almost as if my brain is constantly looking for it.
 I can't do anything about it.
 If I could have a yellow cake for my birthday, that's the color I'd choose.
 Yellow is *fun*.
-Yellow says to everyone: **it's ok to look!** Yellow is butter.
+Yellow says to
+everyone: **it's ok to look!** Yellow is a golden sunset.
+Yellow is butter.
+Yellow is cheese.
 Yellow is potato chips out of the oven.
 Yellow is toasts grilled to perfection.
 Yellow is gold.

 When I was young, I wanted to fit in and to be accepted.
 I wanted to be normal.
 As an adult, I still have that fear.
 I want to fit in the crowd.
 I want to have meaningful, reciprocal interactions with my peers.